What Skills Bookkeepers Transfer Into Career As a CPA

 • Bookkeepers earn between $38,500 and $57,250, regardless of employer size or tenure.

-• For public accountants, the lowest suggested salary (for those with up to one year of experience in audit/assurance at a small firm) is $43,250 to $53,750.
+• For public accountants, the lowest suggested salary (for those with up to one year of experience in audit/assurance at a small accounting firm) is $43,250 to $53,750.

-• At the high end, CPAs in senior management or director positions providing tax services at large firms can earn between $112,000 and $183,000.
+• At the high end, CPAs in senior management or director positions providing tax services at large accounting firms can earn between $112,000 and $183,000.

 Transitioning from Bookkeeper to CPA